Maria Baston - Chair of Governors

 Alice O'Reilly - Parent Governor

-After working as a employment law solicitor and training as a workplace mediator, I retrained as a primary school teacher three years ago and am now teaching at a neighbouring village school.
+After working as an employment law solicitor and training as a workplace mediator, I retrained as a primary school teacher three years ago and am now teaching at a neighbouring village school.
 I am a partner in my family furniture design business, where I manage the accounts.
 These roles have given me an understanding of legal, educational and financial matters, as well as dispute resolution, all of which are useful to the governing body.

 What do governors do?